 The principle effect of a TPO is to prohibit the cutting down, uprooting, topping, lopping, willful damage or willful destruction of protected trees.

-To find the locations of Tree Preservation Orders, please contact Local Plans on 01536 464179 or by email to email@example.com
+To find the locations of Tree Preservation Orders, please contact Planning Services on 01536 464158 or by email to email@example.com

 Application for consent to carry out works to protected trees